FreddeITsupport98/zypper-automatik-helper-/README.md

     * Synchronous notification IDs prevent duplicate popups
     * "No updates" notification shown only once until state changes
     * Download status notifications replace each other smoothly
 * **Robust Zypper Error Handling (v54–v57):** Distinguishes between zypper locks, PolicyKit/auth failures, and solver/interaction errors (e.g. vendor conflicts) and guides you with appropriate notifications.
 Zypper locks are detected via both the canonical error message *and* zypp lockfiles, so the downloader/notifier will gracefully back off (and retry later) when a manual `zypper` or YaST is running.
+When the background downloader hits a solver conflict it preserves any downloaded RPMs in the cache and triggers a persistent "updates require your decision" notification with an **Install Now** action, showing how many updates are pending and a short package preview once a transaction can be summarised.
 * **Soar / Flatpak / Snap / Homebrew Integration (v55–v56):** Every `zypper dup` / `zypper update` run via the helper or wrapper automatically chains Flatpak updates, Snap refresh (if installed), a Soar stable-version check + `soar sync` + `soar update` (if installed), and a Homebrew `brew update` followed by conditional `brew upgrade`, so system packages, runtimes, Soar-managed apps, and Homebrew formulae stay aligned after system updates.
 * **Smarter Optional Tool Detection (v55):** Optional helpers like Flatpak, Snap, and Soar are detected using the *user's* PATH and common per-user locations (e.g. `~/.local/bin`, `~/pkgforge`) to avoid false "missing" warnings when they are already installed.
 * **Improved Snapper Detection (v55–v56):** Recognises Tumbleweed's default root snapper configuration, treats `snapper list` permission errors ("No permissions.") as "snapshots exist but are root-only", and surfaces the current Snapper state (configured/missing/snapshots available) directly in the update notification.